pymc-devs/pymc-examples/examples/howto/data_container.myst.md

 Once again, the name of our data is `data`, so we can look at it's type.
 Unlike `pm.ConstantData`, we now see a {meth}`pytensor.compile.sharedvalue.SharedVariable.get_value` of class {class}`pytensor.compile.sharedvalue.SharedVariable` to get the value of the variable.
 This is because our data is now a `SharedVariable`.

-The methods and functions related to the Data container class are:

-- `data_container.get_value` (method inherited from the pytensor SharedVariable): gets the value associated with the `data_container`.
-- `data_container.set_value` (method inherited from the pytensor SharedVariable): sets the value associated with the `data_container`.
-- {func}`pymc.set_data`: PyMC function that sets the value associated with each Data container variable indicated in the dictionary `new_data` with it corresponding new value.

 ```{code-cell} ipython3
 type(model["data"])
 ```

-To get the values, use the `get_value` method:
+The methods and functions related to the Data container class are:

+- {meth}`data_container.get_value <pytensor.compile.sharedvalue.SharedVariable.get_value>` (method inherited from the pytensor SharedVariable): gets the value associated with the `data_container`.
+- {meth}`data_container.set_value <pytensor.compile.sharedvalue.SharedVariable.set_value>` (method inherited from the pytensor SharedVariable): sets the value associated with the `data_container`.
+- {func}`pymc.set_data`: PyMC function that sets the value associated with each Data container variable indicated in the dictionary `new_data` with it corresponding new value.

+Here we use the `get_value` method to see the data stored in the container:

 ```{code-cell} ipython3
 model["data"].get_value()